mz-mc/website/content/english/services/consumer-marketing/index.md

 draft: false
 ---

-### Winning hearts, minds, and habits
+### Winning Hearts, Minds, and Habits

-MZMC combines traditional and cutting-edge marketing tools to generate social buzz, build awareness, and break sales records.
+MZMC integrates established and next-generation marketing tools to generate momentum, build brand preference, and convert demand into measurable sales.

-Chinese consumers make purchasing decisions in increasingly sophisticated and tech-enabled shopping environments unique to China.
-We work closely with China’s leading retailers, social media platforms, and foodservice providers to craft impactful marketing campaigns that resonate, inspire, and deliver results.
+China’s purchasing environment is among the most digitally advanced and structurally distinctive in the world.
+We work in close partnership with leading retailers, e-commerce platforms, social media ecosystems, and foodservice operators to design campaigns that resonate with consumers and perform across channels.

 <div class="service-checklist">

-#### What we do
+#### What We Do

-<i class="fa fa-check"></i> Online, offline, and O2O promotions
+<i class="fa fa-check"></i> Plan and execute online, offline, and O2O promotional programs

-<i class="fa fa-check"></i> In-store retail and foodservice menu promotions
+<i class="fa fa-check"></i> Deliver in-store retail and foodservice menu activations

-<i class="fa fa-check"></i> Prepare Chinese-language marketing materials
+<i class="fa fa-check"></i> Develop Chinese-language marketing and brand assets

-<i class="fa fa-check"></i> Trade promotion, education, and training
+<i class="fa fa-check"></i> Lead trade promotion, technical education, and training initiatives

 </div>
 <br>

 #### Consumer Marketing

-Traditional in-store and foodservice promotions remain integral components of effective food marketing strategies in China.
-However, the merging of e-commerce, rapid delivery, and social media platforms has given rise to social commerce and new retail models unique to the China market.
-Online-to-offline, offline-to-online, and gamification of shopping and social media sharing have opened the door for viral campaigns previously impossible in China’s highly fragmented regional and local marketplaces.
-Leveraging these tools in the most advantageous way possible requires both practical know-how and strong relationships with retail, foodservice, e-commerce, and social media leaders.
+In-store and foodservice promotions remain foundational to food and beverage marketing in China, but they now operate within a fully integrated retail ecosystem shaped by e-commerce, rapid delivery, and social commerce.

+We design campaigns that move seamlessly across online and offline environments — from platform-driven activations and content-led engagement to gamified promotions and regionally targeted retail programs.
+Executing effectively in this landscape requires not only technical expertise, but established working relationships with key retail, e-commerce, and digital platform partners.

 #### Trade Promotion

-Empowering local stakeholders to carry out their own promotions is an essential part of effective marketing strategies.
-We organize educational and training programs for importers, distributors, retailers, and foodservice professionals to ensure that they are equipped with the knowledge, resources, and passion to train their teams and conduct effective marketing activities.
-We also lead international trade delegations to and from China to deepen understanding and forge relationships that translate to sustainable, long-term business growth for our clients.
+Sustainable market growth depends on capable local partners.
+We equip importers, distributors, retailers, and foodservice operators with the knowledge, tools, and motivation to execute their own high-quality promotional programs.

+Our work includes technical training, category education, and joint market development initiatives, as well as international trade delegations that deepen market understanding and build the relationships that underpin long-term commercial success.